The most famous night markets in Vietnam

 2. Hoi An Night Market

-Hoi An night market starts from 5pm daily on Nguyen Hoang Road, Hoi An ancient town, Quang Nam province.
-The market not only attracts tourists with unique souvenirs and cuisines, but also has a bustling atmosphere created by tourists
+Visiting the night market is one of the unforgettable experiences in Hoi An for you.
+It starts at 05:00 pm daily on Nguyen Hoang Road, Hoi An ancient town, Quang Nam province.
+The market not only attracts tourists with unique souvenirs and cuisines but also has a bustling atmosphere created by tourists

 3. Nha Trang Night Market